-Ambassador Profile – Molly Buckmaster, University of Nottingham, UK.
+Ambassador Profile – Dr Molly Buckmaster, Nottingham, England.

-Hi, I’m Molly – I am currently studying at the University of Nottingham, UK.
+Hi, I’m Molly – Former president on the Nottingham University Veterinary Zoological Society (NUVZS) and a graduate of the University of Nottingham, UK.
 I have been a part of The Expedition Project Ambassador team since 2020.

-Since working with The Expedition Project I have been doing live streams and developing online courses with the help of Wildlife Vets like Dr. Peter Rogers, Ecologists like Terry-Lee Honiball and fellow ambassadors from Nottingham, Edinburgh and RVC, London.
+Since working with The Expedition Project I have been doing live streams and developing online courses with the help of Wildlife Vets like Dr Peter Rogers, and fellow ambassadors from around the world.

 Ever since my first high school science lesson I have always loved the world and medicine.
 Animals have always been a huge part of my life since I was little with my dog, and it just seemed an incredible job!